Trip Review: Grand Cayman Island

 View of the National Mall from the Capitol

-Unlike all the other sites we had visited in D.C., the Smithsonian Zoo was a 12-15 minute drive from our hotel in downtown.
+Unlike all the other sites we had visited in D.C., the Smithsonian Zoo was a 12-15 minute drive from our hotel downtown.
 Like all the sites we had visited thus far, this one was also free of charge.
 And for a free zoo, it really had a lot to offer.

-Other Places of Interests to Consider
+Other Places of Interest to Consider